 - And any disciplinary actions resulting in violations

 To become a master plumber in Virginia, you must complete one of the three requirements:

-- Or possess a journeyman or master license issued by a governing body outside the Virginia Commonwealth.
+- Possess a journeyman or master license issued by a governing body outside the Virginia Commonwealth

 Meeting one of those requirements qualifies you for the master tradesman license exam.

 To be allowed to take it, you must fill out the Tradesman and License Application, submit it to the DPOR and attach a completed Individual Experience Verification form.

 You will need to renew your master license, but only after completing a continuing education course before the renewal date which must be at least three hours in length and approved by the Board for Contractors.

 The DPOR provides a list of approved schools and courses.

 Virginia Plumbing Journeyman License Requirements